weaversa/cryptol-course/labs/Language/Basics.md

   are harder to do in Cryptol, but they pay off in code that can be proven correct!

-In some ways this requires a new mindset:
+In some ways this requires a new mind-set:
 * Write properties about your functions.
 * `:check` them.
 * Invest in `:prove` when your function's definition has settled down.